eclipse/vorto/core-bundles/docs/dsl_grammar_datatype.md

 #### Dictionary

-A *Dictionary* is a type that contains a *Key* and a *Value*.
-It is declared with the keyword `Dictionary` followed by an optional bracket (`[ .. ]`) if you wish to indicate the *type* of its *key* and *value*.
-The *type* can be a *primitive* type, an *Entity* type, an *Enum* or another *Dictionary*.
+A *dictionary* is a type that contains a *key* and a *value*.
+It is declared with the keyword `dictionary` followed by an optional bracket (`[ .. ]`) if you wish to indicate the *type* of its *key* and *value*.
+The *type* can be a *primitive* type, an *Entity* type, an *Enum* or another *dictionary*.

 **Example**

-    mandatory lookupTable as Dictionary[string, Color] "Lookup table conversion for color"
+    mandatory lookupTable as dictionary[string, Color] "Lookup table conversion for color"

-    mandatory lookupRGBTable as Dictionary[Color, RGB] "Lookup table conversion for color from description to RGB"
+    mandatory lookupRGBTable as dictionary[Color, RGB] "Lookup table conversion for color from description to RGB"

-    mandatory temperatureLabelConversion as Dictionary[int, string] "map of temperature to description"
+    mandatory temperatureLabelConversion as dictionary[int, string] "map of temperature to description"

-    mandatory noKeyAndValueTypeMap as Dictionary "example of a map with no key and value types"
+    mandatory noKeyAndValueTypeMap as dictionary "example of a map with no key and value types"

 #### Attributes